 The GT coordinator will send home communication about any HGT/GT events that are offered in the district to engage our families.
 Additionally, the GT coordinator will be available to meet with individual families to conference as needed.

 Our main school focus is to foster motivational and respectful classrooms, high and clear expectations, and offer resources and appropriate physical environment to support student learning.
-In addition, teachers are focused on providing clear communication of the stands-based content objectives as well as successful methods of checking of understanding of standards taught.
+In addition, teachers are focused on providing clear communication of the stands-based content objectives as well as successful methods of checking the understanding of standards taught.

 Schools with students in grades K-8 will identify all GT students, based on their eligibility under district identification policies, provide an on-line Advanced Learning Plan (ALP) and provide appropriate instructional services to address the needs of identified gifted and talented and academically advanced students.